VVVleng/Bond-Yield-Curve-Construction/README.md

-# APM466 A1 by Jincheng Leng.
+# APM466 A1 by Jincheng Leng

 ## Aims
 This projects intend to construct yield curve for Canadian Government Bond.